yellobyte/ESP32-Webradio-PlusDLNA/README.md

 This ESP32 internet radio implementation is based on Ed Smallenburgs (ed@smallenburg.nl) original ESP32 Radio project, version 10.06.2018.
 His still active project is documented at https://github.com/Edzelf/ESP32-radio.

-This implementation can not only play internet radio streams and audio files from SD cards.
-It can also play audio content from DLNA media servers in the same LAN.
-The [**SoapESP32**](https://github.com/yellobyte/SoapESP32) library enables it to connect to DLNA media servers in the local network, browse their content and download selected files.
+The device not only plays internet radio streams and audio files from SD cards.
+It can also **play audio content from DLNA media servers** in the same LAN.
+The Arduino library [**SoapESP32**](https://github.com/yellobyte/SoapESP32) enables it to connect to DLNA media servers in the local network, browse their content and download selected files.
+The lib makes coding this feature fairly easy: After selecting a track (audio file) from the list returned by *browseServer()*, the device sends a read request to the media server using *readStart()* and if granted, will repeatedly *read()* a chunk of data into the queue which feeds the audio codec VS1053B until end of file.
+Then the data connection to the server is closed with *readStop()* and the next audio file from the list is selected automatically, provided the 'repeat file/folder' mode is active.

-Using a rotary switch encoder is all it needs to browse through the content of a DLNA media server in the local network.
-Going up and down the directory levels and finally selecting an audio file for playing can be done very fast.
+Using a rotary switch encoder is all it needs to browse through the content of a DLNA media server.
+Going up and down the directory levels and finally selecting an audio file for playing is done very fast with it.

-After selecting a file from the list returned by *browseServer()*, we send a read request to the media server using *readStart()* and if granted, *read()* a chunk of data into the queue which feeds the audio codec VS1053B.
-When the queue accepts another chunk of data we *read()* more from the media server until end of file.
-Then we close the data connection to the server with *readStop()* and automatically select the next audio file from the browse list, provided we are in repeat file/folder mode.

 ## :gift: Feature list ##